This blog was guest written by Matt Lanham, Regional Sales Manager at Cambridge Air Solutions.

 I’m supposing a few of you are picturing your toes in the sand, a good book, the feel of a gentle breeze and the rush of the tide crashing on the sand.
 Maybe a comfy couch, a Saturday afternoon nap with absolutely nothing on your agenda.
 Sounds good, doesn’t it?

-In the facilities management world, doing nothing can take on a dramatically different meaning.
-“Doing nothing” means meeting status quo - nothing more, and its effect on working environments to worker comfort or recruiting and retaining the best talent available for the job.
+In the facilities management world, doing nothing can take on a different meaning.
+“Doing nothing” means meeting status quo - nothing more - and it can have a dramatic effect on everything from comfortable workspaces to employee health to retaining the best talent available for the job.
 When faced with the decision to invest in your facility, it can be tempting to put it off or assume that your current system is performing “OK” and there is no immediate need for action.
 But now that facility leaders are challenged with creating better cultures and healthier working environments inside their production spaces, the cost of doing nothing is now greater than ever in regards to your employee’s health, productivity and job satisfaction.

 Focus on the Ventilation

 One of our governing bodies, the American Society for Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE), set forth standards to provide necessary minimum ventilation for occupied working spaces.
 This limit is always being pushed as healthier buildings demand less recirculated and more outside air for worker safety.
 With proper filtration and the right amount of exhausted air, workers can experience better cross-flow ventilation, removing a ton of contaminants that can cause health and safety problems.